AndreaGalv/hpic2doc/docs/source/running.rst

 Running ``hpic2`` with no arguments or with the ``--help`` option prints a help message describing usage of the executable.
-Typically, running an hPIC2 problem consists of running
+Typically, if hPIC2 was installed through manual build, running an hPIC2 problem consists of running

 .. code-block:: sh